Observation can be a very important tool when one embarks on the modern adventure known as supermarket shopping.

 But things aren’t always as they appear, are they?

 Case in point.
-Have you ever wondered why the meat in supermarket display cases is always bright red?
+Have you ever wondered why the supermarket meat display case is always bright red?
 Could it be that every package on display was freshly butchered that very day?

 If you’ve talked to a supermarket meat manager before or have a butcher in the family, you know this is simply not the case.
 While some new cuts are put out every day, many of the meat packages have been sitting in the display case for two, three, four days or even longer.